 A subject must have search permission for every element of the pathname and the requested access for the object.
-A subject has a specific type access to an object if the type of access is within the union of all permission rights (grant entries) defined in the access control list of the object for the subject and is not within the logical union of all restrictions (deny entries) defined in the access control list of the object for the object for the subject.
+A subject has a specific type access to an object if the type of access is within the union of all permission rights (grant entries) defined in the access control list of the object for the subject and is not within the logical union of all restrictions (deny entries) defined in the access control list of the object for the subject.
 If no entry in the extended permissions either allows or denies access, the access right defined in the permission bits apply.
 In any other case access is denied.

-This function contributes to satisfy the security requirement FDP\ACC.1 and FDP\ACF.1
+This function contributes to satisfy the security requirement FDP_ACC.1 and FDP_ACF.1